ted-spence-avalara/developer-dot/avatax/errors/DuplicateFieldNameInOrderBy.md

 ## Explanation

 A given filter clause can be used only once per request.
 For example, when searching for companies, using "orderby 'name', orderby 'name'" will result in this error.

+Check your filter clause for repeated filter criteria and try your API call again.